nannou-org/nannou/guide/src/tutorials/basics/moving-a-circle-about.md

 ```rust
 let slowersine = (app.time / 2.0).sin();
 ```
-Now we have two functions generating nice, smooth wave movements and we want to control our little circle using these.
+Now that we have two functions generating nice, smooth wave movements, let's use them to control our little circle.

-But we if we put these values in the (x,y)-coordinates of the `.x_y()`-method we used before we would not see much movement.
+If we put these values directly in the ellipse's `.x_y()`-method we would not see much movement.
 That's because the sine waves generate values between -1.0 and 1.0 and the coordinates expect a pixel position.

-But how wide is the window the circle has been drawn in ?
+But how wide is our window ?
 To get a precise idea of this, we can use a handy method called [window_rect](https://docs.rs/nannou/latest/nannou/app/struct.App.html#method.window_rect) which is available in the `app` variable.

 ```rust
 let boundary = app.window_rect();